-Report on Other Legal and Regulatory Requirements (applicable for some engagements only) The practitioner's some integration of the assurance report will vary depending on the nature of the practitioner's other reporting responsibilities.]
+Report on Other Legal and Regulatory Requirements (applicable for some engagements only) [Form and content of this section of the assurance report will vary depending on the nature of the practitioner's other reporting responsibilities.]
 The practitioner's signature 69(m)).

-[Practitioner's signature] The date of the assurance report (69(n)).

-[Date of the assurance report] The location in the invisidiction where the invision where the invision jurisdiction where the practitioner practices (69(o)).
+[Practitioner's signature] [Date of the assurance report] The date of the assurance report (69(n)).
+[Practitioner's address] The location in the jurisdiction where the practitioner practices (69(o)).